 Kuta beach located ~50 km from Mataram (~1-hour drive).
 If you are in Bali or in one of the Gili’s island, many tour operators suggest trips to Kuta Lombok from there.

 Bargue the price before renting snorkeling equipment.

 There are many places to stay, depends on your budget and wishes.

 We stayed in Seger Reef homestay.
 It’s located in front of the beach, has hot water, WI-FI (in the lobby) and it’s a safe to place.

 Tanjung AAN beach

 This Lombok beach surrounded by some hills that you can climb.
 In the middle of the beach also have one small hill that you can hike.
-Unfortunately, the sand not so smooth like in mentioned other beaches but still you can have nice time of swimming in blue water, enjoy beautiful scenery of ~2 km coastline or have a walk.
+Unfortunately, the sand not so smooth like in mentioned other beaches but still you can have a nice time swimming in blue water, enjoy the beautiful scenery of ~2 km coastline or have a walk.
 It’s a good place for snorkeling as well.